Continuous-time quantum walks on a defective lattice: Boosting the spreading of delocalized states through Parrondo's strategy: Results and Discussion

 \section{Results and Discussion}

-The following subsections present the main results and discuss their implications.
-We begin by analyzing the spreading of a continuous Gaussian state, which serves as a reference for comparison with our discrete-lattice simulations.
-Next, we examine how a CTQW on a defective lattice initiated from a Gaussian state behaves relative to the localized case.
-Finally, we map the parameter space to identify three specific configurations in which the state exhibits enhanced propagation through Parrondo’s strategy.
+We first analyze the spreading of a Gaussian state in continuous space, which serves as a reference for comparison with the discrete-lattice simulations.
+Next, we investigate how a CTQW on a defective lattice, initialized in a Gaussian state, behaves relative to the localized case.
+Finally, we map the parameter space to identify three representative alternation configurations that enhance propagation under Parrondo’s strategy.